Vellore: Education

 Christian Medical College & Hospital (CMCH), one of the largest hospitals in India and Asia, is based out of Vellore.
 It is a major health care provider for the surrounding districts.

 Auxilium Women's College (founded in 1954) is the first women's college in Vellore district; Other arts and sciences colleges in the city are the Dhanabakyam Krishnaswamy Mudhaliar Women's College (DKM) near Sainathapuram and the Muthurangam Government Arts College (MGAC) in Otteri, near Bagayam.
 Voorhees College (founded 1898) is the oldest college in the district and known as the institution where Sarvepalli Radhakrishnan (former president of India) studied; a commemorative stamp for the centenary of the college was issued by the government of India.
 C. Abdul Hakeem College is in Melvisharam.
 Arignar Anna Arts College for Women (AAA) is located in Walajapet.

 The Government Law College was established in 2008.
 It offers a three-year Bachelor of Laws (BL) degree with an annual intake of 80 students.
 The college is in Katpadi, Vellore.
-There are several Arabic colleges in Vellore such as the Madrasa Al-Baqiyathus Salihath (popularly known as Baaqiyaath), founded by Shah Abdul Wahab and is the second oldest Arabic college in India after Darul Uloom Deoband in Uttar Pradesh.
+There are several Arabic colleges in Vellore such as the Madrasa Al-Baqiyathus Salihath (popularly known as Baaqiyaath), founded by Shah Abdul Wahhab and is the second oldest Arabic college in India after Darul Uloom Deoband in Uttar Pradesh.

 Schieffelin Institute of Health – Research and Leprosy Centre (SIH-R & LC) is located near Vellore and was established in 1955 to care for leprosy patients.
+The institute is named in honor of the American philanthropist William Jay Schieffelin, who played a key role in its founding.